 Because of this high-traffic location the property had many owners between 1827 and 1878.
 Some hoping to make a living from outfitting the covered wagon trains, others were apparently just real-estate speculators.

 Some of the owners played a significant role in the establishment of this area and the West.
 They became prominent businessmen, helping to found other communities and the beginnings of the Pony Express.

 When you visit the Estate, please be sure to ask your tour guide for more details!

 During the trails period, thousands of wagons rolled down the hill from the Courthouse Square and passed over the property where the museum now sits.
-Evidence of the migration can still be seen today in the form of swales, or wagon ruts, left in the field directly across the street from the museum campus.
+Evidence of the migration can still be seen today in the form of swales, or wagon ruts, left in the field directly across the bridge from the museum.
 A 1/4-mile long asphalt pathway circles around the swales.
-Interpretive signs give information about the swales and what it was like to begin the long trail journey.
-Handicapped accessible.
+Handicap accessible.

 George Caleb Bingham

 George Caleb Bingham, famous 19th century American artist and Missouri politician, was one of the home’s most distinguished residents.

 He and his family moved to the estate shortly before the outbreak of the Civil War.
 Bingham maintained a studio at his residence in Independence, a log-and-clapboard building to the northwest of his home.
 (Thought to be one of the first buildings built by earlier owners.)
 Bingham used this building as his studio.
 It was in this studio, Order Number 11 was painted.